-Isehunwa and Onovae (2011) in their work on discharge of produced water in the Niger Delta environment stated that the components of oilfield produced water makes them toxic and not good for discharge into any aquatic environment despite the existing regulatory limits and standards to be met before disposal.
-They went further to demonstrate that most of the 'treated' produced water being discharged by Oil Producing companies within the Niger Delta of Nigeria are not within the set regulatory limits, despite that the limits are below international standards, this findings collaborates the research by Onojake and Abanum (2012) and Ajuzieogu et al (2018).
-(It's not flowing, Recast please)
+Isehunwa and Onovae (2011) in their work on discharge of produced water in the Niger Delta environment stated that the components of oilfield produced water makes them toxic and not good for discharge into any aquatic environment, notwithstanding the required regulatory limits to be met before disposal.
+They went further to demonstrate that most of the 'treated' produced water being discharged into the Niger Delta aquatic environment by Oil Producing companies are usually not treated to the required limits before disposal.
+This is besides the fact that produced water regulatory limits for disposal into aquatic environment in Nigeria are below international standards, these findings collaborate the research by Onojake and Abanum (2012) and Ajuzieogu et al (2018).